HiEnLiang/sdk-api/sdk-api-src/content/dxgi1_2/nf-dxgi1_2-idxgioutputduplication-acquirenextframe.md

 <li>E_INVALIDARG if one of the parameters to <b>AcquireNextFrame</b> is incorrect; for example, if <i>pFrameInfo</i> is NULL.</li>
 <li>Possibly other error codes that are described in the <a href="/windows/desktop/direct3ddxgi/dxgi-error">DXGI_ERROR</a> topic.</li>
 </ul>
+Hi Microsoft team，
+    When I use this , some problems bother me, and I would like to ask for advice.
+1) If the refresh rate of the display is set to 60, does the system forcibly refresh the screen every 16.7ms, and will the capture operation follow the refresh?
+If not, what is the logic of refresh and capture?
+2) When I used the demo to test capture, I found that acquireNextFrameo occasionally took more than 30ms.
+This caused performance jitter.
+What could be the reason for this?
+What factors affect the jitter of acquireNextFrame?
+Check the CPU, memory,  and other loads through the task manager are very low.
+Thanks
 ## -remarks

 When <b>AcquireNextFrame</b> returns successfully, the calling application can access the desktop image that <b>AcquireNextFrame</b> returns in the variable at <i>ppDesktopResource</i>.